gabriel-suau/shallow-water-equations-solver-ter/README.md

-# TER
+# SWES1D/SWES2D

-C++ solver for the 1D/2D Saint-Venant equations with topography and without friction using the Finite Volumes Method.
+C++ solvers for the 1D/2D Saint-Venant equations with topography and without friction using the Finite Volumes Method.

 Work in progress...